Extend-Robotics/Gripper-Handler/README.md

 Force control uses /gripper_force , uses a Float64 message with 0.5 default current (recommended value, it is set through /gripper_handler/default_force parameter)

+For direct ros control: Protocol 2.0 (-A), 2M baudrate, ID 1 For UR cap control: still have to figure it out